 Board of Directors

 Laura is a Senior Vice President in the Commercial Banking Group of Bank of America.
-Laura earned a BBA at the University of Georgia & an MBA from Columbia University in New York.
-She has an extensive background in the financial services industry, specifically in Corporate & Investment Banking, having previously worked for SunTrust Banks and the Prudential.
-Laura is a Big Sister under the auspices of Big Brothers Big Sisters of Atlanta and a former member of the Executive Board of Yeshiva Atlanta High School (Atlanta Jewish Academy).
+She earned a BBA at the University of Georgia & an MBA from Columbia University in New York.
+She has enjoyed a lifelong career in Corporate & Investment Banking, having previously worked for Truist Banks.

 Merrie Edelston has extensive experience in consumer lending from her past experience as a senior loan and regulatory compliance officer at a major credit union.
 She has significant experience as a computer systems project manager.
+She has a business – economics degree from SUNY at Oneonta.
 Her volunteer experiences include serving on the Board of Trustees of the Greenfield Hebrew Academy, as well as PTSA President.
-She currently volunteers with Jewish Family & Career Services, Congregation B’nai Torah, as well as serving on the Jewish Federation of Greater Atlanta Financial Independence Task Force.
-She has a business – economics degree from SUNY at Oneonta.
+Merrie loves to play tennis and duplicate Bridge.

 Jay is president of Lib Properties, a mortgage brokerage firm.
 He is a native of Atlanta, married with 3 daughters and 5 grandchildren.
 His many volunteer activities include serving on the Executive Board of the Atlanta Community Jewish Center, the Jewish Federation Board, the Executive Board of Torah Day School, and President of Temina High School.
 He greatly enjoys volunteering in the disabilities department of the Marcus Jewish Community Center.